brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

 There's no way to make that work, because `{` starts a statement.
-So the choice in that paper lacks orthogonality: we have a hack to support multiple expressions (which are very important to support!) that is inventing such support on the fly, in a novel way, that throws other useful syntax under the bus.
+So the choice in that paper lacks orthogonality: we have a hack to support multiple expressions (which are very important to support) that is inventing such support on the fly, in a novel way that is very narrow (only supports `void`), that throws other useful syntax under the bus.

 What pattern matching really needs here is a statement-expression syntax.
 But it's not just pattern matching that has a strong desire for statement-expressions, this would be a broadly useful facility, so we should have an orthogonal language feature that supports statement-expressions in a way that would allow pattern matching to simplify its grammar to: